How to Play the Cajon: Everything You Need to Know

 Sitting Position

-One notable caveat that some percussionists have with a cajon is the slouching or leaning required to play and the toll it can take on someone’s back.
+One notable caveat for some percussionists with a cajon is the slouching or leaning required to play, and the toll it can take on the back.
 Recently, more comfortable and easier-to-play lap-style cajons have been introduced and are becoming more popular and accessible to more players.

-A slap-top cajon, like the example below, is designed for the musician to sit in a seat and allow the cajon to rest on your legs, bringing the striking surface up nearer to the player.
+A slap-top cajon, like the example below, is designed for the musician to sit in a seat and have the cajon rest on their legs, bringing the striking surface closer to the player.
 This model cajon is slightly larger and features snares on both sides.

 Meinl Turbo Slap-Top Cajon - Walnut